apache/predictionio/docs/manual/recommendation/dase.md

 ## Serving

-The `def serve` of class `Serving` processes predicted result.
-It is also responsible for combining multiple predicted results into one if you have more than one predictive model.
+The `serve` method of class `Serving` processes predicted result.
+It is also responsible for combining multiple predicted results into one if you have more than one predictive model. *Serving* then returns the final predicted result.
-*Serving* then returns the final predicted result.
 PredictionIO will convert it to a JSON response automatically.

-In MyRecommendation/src/main/scala/***Serving.scala***
+In MyRecommendation/src/main/scala/***Serving.scala***,

 ```scala
 class Serving